Homeostasis Patterns: Aspects of Input-Output Networks

 \begin{theorem}[Appendage Homeostasis $\Rightarrow$ Appendage Subnetworks] An appendage component $\til{\AA}_i \in \PP_\AA$ induces an appendage component $\til{\AA}_j \in \PP_\AA$ if and only if $\til{\AA}_i$ is strictly upstream from $\til{\AA}_j$ and every path from $\til{\AA}_i$ to $\til{\AA}_j$ in $\PP$ contains a super-simple node $\rho$ satisfying $\VV_{max} (\til{\AA}_i) \preceq \rho \preceq \VV_{min} (\til{\AA}_j)$. \end{theorem}

 See Figure \ref{fig:app_to_app} for an application of Theorem~\ref{thm:app_to_app}.

 \begin{example} \em We consider homeostasis patterns for the admissible systems in \eqref{e:admissible} obtained from Figure~\ref{F:example8}.
-Specifically we show how the theorems in this section lead to the determination of the homeostasis patterns that were derived by straightforward calculation from \eqref{e:1st_order}.
+Specifically, we show how the theorems in this section lead to the determination of the homeostasis patterns that were derived by direct calculation from the equations \eqref{e:1st_order}.
+The corresponding homeostasis pattern network $\PP$ is shown in Figure \ref{F:example8b}.
 The answer is listed in Table~\ref{T:example8}.